ArturJD96/Leiden_ML4NLP_2023-4/notes/notes.md

 1. McKay, Toward a Theory of Formal Function for Renaissance Music

-music21 -> vector representation -> 1/4 data assigned to clausulae by hand (test data), 3/4 data set as training data -> resulting in classification of clausulae based on a given fragment.
-E.g., "this is an x based on y."

-Perhaps a multi-class classification problem in machine learning?
-Use Keras?
+music21 -> chord.Chord (chordify) -> vector/factor to intervals of pitches -> (Machine Learning) deterime the "Falls into Presentation Types in Two, Three and Four Voices (MacKay)" -> Likely possible presentation type of given score -> (NLP) generate response.

 ### Old notes